-Meals On Wheels, Inc. of Tarrant County provides nourishing meals to homebound persons who are not able to prepare meals for themselves.
-Our menus and recipes take into consideration the needs, preferences, and dietary requirements of older persons.
+Meals On Wheels, Inc. of Tarrant County provides nourishing meals to homebound people who are physically or mentally unable to prepare meals for themselves.
+Our menus and recipes take into consideration the needs, preferences, and dietary requirements of older individuals.

-Our central kitchen prepares breakfast meals and hot noon meals delivered by volunteers Monday through Friday.
+Our central kitchen prepares breakfast meals and hot noon meals which are delivered by volunteers Monday through Friday.
 When we are closed for holidays, frozen meals are delivered to our clients in advance of the holiday.
 Some clients with special needs receive weekend meals.
 The weekend meals may be a cold box meal or a frozen meal.
-We also send out shelf-stable meals for our clients to have on hand for potential inclement weather.
+We also send out shelf-stable meals for our clients to have on hand for days when inclement weather may prohibit us from delivering meals.

 In planning the menus, client comments are taken into consideration.
 Every year, each client receives a satisfaction survey, and nearly 35% of clients return their surveys to us.
 We record all comments and try to respond to them.
 We also receive calls and notes from our clients daily and record their comments.